sereyatiampati/AWS-Cloud-Practitioner-Cerification-Notes/Models.md

 - Example: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform.

 In summary, SaaS delivers software applications over the internet, PaaS provides a platform for developing and managing applications, and IaaS offers virtualized computing infrastructure.
 Each model offers different levels of control and abstraction, catering to different needs and use cases.

+## Advantages of cloud computing
+The key takeaways from this module are the six advantages of cloud computing:

+•Trade fixed expense for variable expense.
+•Benefit from massive economies of scale.
+•Reduce guessing about capacity.
+•Increase speed and agility.
+•Stop spending money on running and maintaining data centers.
+•Go global in minutes.